kewh/echoCMS/README.md

 ![EchoCMS](https://raw.githubusercontent.com/kewh/echoCMS/master/cms/assets/images/echocmsLogoMd.png)

->EchoCMS is an easy to use Contents Management System intended for developers who create their own Front End code and need a simple, elegant, Responsive-friendly CMS for content input.
+>EchoCMS ia a Contents Management System intended for developers who create their own Front End code and need a simple, elegant, PHP/SQL-based CMS for content input.
 It does not use templates and is designed to impinge as little as possible on Front End structure and design.

 ## Features
 * provides flexible structuring of content to match your website pages,